fisioeng/fisioeng-webapp/README.md

 Hello!
 It's alright?

 We'll speak just to many about this free software that hope help the world.
 Yeah, we want that!
 But how do we think to make this with a simple software?
 This is the biggest problems that we want to attack with our simple solution.
 The animals got to dead every day to give us the insane to our hunger greedy of meat (not me, rs) and the process to feed this is a big system of confinement.
 This system may to be cruel, making the animals spend all the life suffering and unable to express in a natural way.
 Our solution is give to the peoples a tool to know if the animals is alright, if they are expressing the normal condition of its life.
-Its a little step, but we have to walk..
+Its a little step, but we have to walk.

 As well, we want to help the academic area that haven't an tool to make they studies of animal behaviors.
 It can help they to create new process to solve the first question.
 This tool solves too the problems of academic (or not academic) that want to analyse any analyte, giving to him a abstract system to calculate statical values to give to him a good improvements to make a good choise.